-The NG911 Service Enhancement Roadmap Development Process details the roles, responsibilities, and procedures for the submission and review of a SERF.
+The NG911 Service Enhancement Roadmap Development Process, outlined in Appendix A, provides a structured framework for managing NG911 Service Enhancement Requests.
 PSAPs should review Appendix A, as following this process is the only way for a service enhancement to be considered for 15% funding.